frinkelliott/frinke-csci3390-final_project/README.md

 ## Approaches

 ### Edmonds‑Blossom Algorithm
-The Edmonds–Blossom algorithm takes a general graph G=(V,E) and incrementally builds a matching M by searching for **augmenting paths**—alternating paths that start and end at unmatched vertices.
-Each iteration either:
-1. finds no augmenting path, proving M is maximum;
-2. discovers an augmenting path and augments M; or
-3. detects a **blossom** (odd cycle), contracts it, and continues the search.

-Correctness follows from **Edmonds' Matching Theorem**: if no augmenting path exists, the current matching is maximum.
-The algorithm's O(n^4) time complexity renders it impractical for massive graphs, so we restricted it to the two smallest data sets.
+The algorithm takes a general graph G = (V, E) and finds a maximum matching M. The algorithm starts with an empty matching and then iteratively improves it by adding edges, one at a time, to build augmenting paths in the matching M. Adding to an augmenting path can grow a matching since every other edge in an augmenting path is an edge in the matching; as more edges are added to the augmenting path, more matching edges are discovered.
+The blossom algorithm has three possible results after each iteration.
+Either the algorithm finds no augmenting paths, in which case it has found a maximum matching; an augmenting path can be found in order to improve the outcome; or a blossom can be found in order to manipulate it and discover a new augmenting path.
+The algorithm guarantees finding a maximum cardinality matching using an augmenting path approach, which generalizes the ideas from bipartite matching like the Hungarian algorithm.
+Its correctness is backed by Edmonds' Matching Theorem that ensures if no augmenting path exists, the current matching is the maximum.
+The algorithm has a time complexity of O(n^4), which is impractical for large scale graphs.
+This is what led us to only use this approach for the first two csv files, as they are of a suitable size.

 ### Fischer‑Mitrović‑Uitto (FMU) Algorithm
-FMU is a **deterministic, semi‑streaming (1+ε)-approximation** for maximum matching that needs only poly(1/ε) streamed passes.
-Earlier results relied on randomness with exponential‑in‑(1/ε) running times; FMU improves this to O(log log n · poly(1/ε)) in the semi‑streaming model and achieves similarly near‑optimal bounds in Linear‑Memory MPC, Sublinear‑Memory MPC, and CONGEST models.

-The algorithm:

-1. **Pass 0 – Greedy Maximal Matching:** obtains a 2‑approximate matching M.
-2. **Phases 1,...,poly(1/ε):** each phase performs parallel DFS from every unmatched vertex, searching for *short* augmenting paths.
-When a path is found, its DFS tree is removed to prevent interaction between concurrent searches.
-Each successful phase enlarges M by a multiplicative factor (1+1/poly(1/ε)).
-3. After all phases, |M| is within (1+ε) of optimal.
+This algorithm is a deterministic, semi-streaming (1 + ε) - approximation algorithm for maximum cardinality matching.
+It requires only poly(1/ε) passes over the input, which is a notable improvement over previous algorithms that relied on randomized techniques.
+This is significant because the previous algorithms that relied on randomness had exponential time.
+The researchers not only ran this on a semi-streaming model they also ran it on different models, such as Linear-Memory MPC, Sublinear-Memory MPC, and CONGEST models.
+The run times for each were O(log log n · poly 1/ε), Õ( √ log n · poly 1/ε), and O(log n · poly 1/ε), respectively.
+These improvements are significant because prior work for each of these models required exponential-in-1/ε time complexities.
+By contrast, this algorithm achieves near-optimal communication rounds while preserving a strong approximation guarantee.
+The size of the matching it computes is at most a factor (1 + ε) larger than the optimal matching, which is a near-optimal guarantee.

+This algorithm works by taking in a graph G and an approximate parameter ε and then applies a greedy maximal matching algorithm on the first pass, which is known as a 2-approximation.
+This step creates M, where no two matched edges share a vertex.
+The algorithm then iterates through phases 1,2,..., poly(1/ε), where each phase searches for short augmenting paths by using a parallel depth-first search from unmatched (free) nodes.
+When an augmenting path is found, the corresponding DFS tree is removed from the graph to maintain independence across searches.
+Each phase increases the size of the matching by a (1 + 1/poly(1/ε)) factor.
+After all phases, the resulting matching is guaranteed to be within a (1 + ε) factor of the optimal, offering a very good approximation while keeping resource usage low, which leads to greater scalability.

 ---